A minimax method for the spectral fractional Laplacian and related evolution problems: A new computational method for the spectral fractional Laplacian

-Lemma \ref{EigenProbLemma} highlights how our finite element approximation of the fractional Poisson equation involves the computation of the power of a matrix $A$.
-A large part of the literature avoids this method because the computational cost to obtain an approximation of the power of the matrix is usually very high for very large matrices, involving the spectral properties of the matrix itself: as the dimension of the matrix increases, to improve the accuracy, one needs to compute an increasing number of eigenvalues, which is clearly very expensive and infeasible for very large dimensions.
+According to Lemma \ref{EigenProbLemma} our finite element approximation of the fractional Poisson equation involves the computation of the power of a nonsingular matrix $A$.
+The use of this method tends to be avoided in practice because the computational cost to obtain an approximation of the power of a matrix is usually high for large matrices, and requires knowledge of the spectral properties of the matrix itself: as the dimension of the matrix increases, one needs to compute an increasing number of eigenvalues and eigenvectors to improve the accuracy of the method, which is, for very large matrices, practically infeasible.

-The aim of our work in this context is to develop a computationally efficient procedure to approximate the power of the matrix $A := X^{-1}\Lambda X$ in (\ref{EigenEq2}); more precisely our focus is the approximation of the matrix $A^{-s}$, to directly solve the linear system.
+The aim of our work in this context is to develop a computationally efficient procedure to approximate fractional powers of a nonsingular matrix $A$, with positive eigenvalues; more precisely, our focus is the approximation of the matrix $A^{-s}$, to directly solve the linear system that arises from the finite element approximation of the fractional Poisson equation.
 We address this challenge with the idea of considering the minimax algorithm introduced in \cite{NakatsukasaTrefethen2018}.
 This algorithm was developed to compute the best rational approximation of a given function in one variable, on a given interval, through adaptive barycentric representations.

-We outline here briefly the setting of the method and we refer to \cite{NakatsukasaTrefethen2018} for further details.
+We briefly outline the method, and we refer to \cite{NakatsukasaTrefethen2018} for further details.
 Let

-denote the set of rational functions of type $(m,n)$, where $\mathbb{P}_{n}[x]$ denotes the set of all polynomials of degree at most $n$; given $g:\mathbb{R} \to \mathbb{R}$ a function, the algorithm computes the solution of the problem
+denote the set of rational functions of type $(m,n)$, where $\mathbb{P}_{n}[x]$ denotes the set of all polynomials in $x$ of degree at most $n$.
+Given a continuous real-valued function $g$ defined on a closed interval $[a,b] \subset \mathbb{R}$, the algorithm computes the solution of the problem